abingdonpta/abingdonpta/content/programs/grants.md

 Grant requests should provide a beneficial impact to a wide range of students (e.g., an entire grade, multiple grades, or the whole school) and a long-term or sustainable benefit to the school.
 Grants can be used to enrich classroom learning, support cultural arts program, school visits, field trips, and items and activities that benefit a large number of students.

 Grants cannot be used to pay for items already purchased, something that will only benefit a small number of students or an individual teacher, capital expenses, IEP materials, professional memberships or training, or curriculum materials which are the responsibility of APS.
+Grant funds also cannot be used to purchase headphones, which principals should provide to staff upon request, according to the APS superintendent.

 **Grant requests should be between $100 and $500.**